 In an Open Message

-You can change the subject line of an open message.
-The subject appears grayed, which usually means you can't make changes, but you can still click in the subject area and start typing.
+Although the subject field doesn't look editable and appears grayed in older versions of Outlook, which usually means you can't make changes, you can click in the subject area and start typing.

 In an Outlook View